-- 1) LAN: - ✓ Local Area Network is a group of computers connected to each other in small area such as building. - ✓ LAN is used for connecting two or more personal twisted computers through a communication medium such as pair, c0axial, cable, etc. - ✓ It is less costly as it is built with inexpensive hardware such as hubs, network adapters, and Ethernet cables. - ✓ The data is transferred at an extremely faster rate in local Area Network. - ✓ Local Area Network provides higher security. - 2) PAN: - Personal Area Network is a network arranged within an individual person, typically within a range of 10 meters. - Personal Area Network is used for connecting the computer devices of personal use is known as Personal Area Network. - Thomas Zimmerman was the first research scientist to bring the idea of the personal Area Network. - Personal computer devices that are used to develop the personal area network are the laptop, mobile phone, media player and play stations.
+- ▶ 1) LAN: - i.
+Local Area Network is a group of computers connected to each other in small area such as building. - ii.
+LAN is used for connecting two or more personal computers through a communication medium such a twisted pair, coaxial, cable etc. - iii.
+It is less costly as it built with inexpensive hardware such as hubs, network, adapters, and Ethernets cables. - iv.
+The data is transferred at an extremely faster rate in Local Area Network. - v.
+Local Area Network provides higher security. - ➢ 2)PAN: - i.
+Personal Area Network is a network arranged within a particular person, typically within a range of 10 meters. - ii.
+Personal Area Network is used for connecting the computer devices of personal use is known as Personal Area Network. - iii.
+Thomas Zimmerman was the first research scientist to bring the idea of Personal Area Network. - iv.
+Personal computer devices that are used to develop the personal area network are the laptops, mobile phones, media player and play stations. - ➤ 3)MAN: - i.
+A metropolitan area network that covers a larger geographic area by interconnecting a different LAN to form a larger network. - ii.
+In MAN, various LANs are connected to each other through a telephone exchange line. - iii.
+The most widely used protocols in MAN are RS-232, Frame Relay, ATM, ISDN, OC-3, ADSL, etc. - iv.
+It has a higher than Local Area Network(LAN). - ➤ 4)WAN: - i.
+A Wide Area Network is a network that extents over a large geographical area such as states or countries. - ii.
+A Wide Area Network is quite bigger network than LAN. - iii.
+A Wide Area Network is not limited to a single location, but it spans over a large geographic area through a telephone line, fibre optic cable or satellite links. - iv.
+The internet is one of the biggest WAN in the World. - v.
+A Wide Area Network is widely used in the field of business, government, and education.

-3) MAN:

-- ♣ A metropolitan area network is a network that covers a larger geographic area by interconnecting a different LAN to form a larger network. - In MAN, various LAN are connected to each other through a telephone exchange line. - The most widely used protocols in MAN are RS-232, Frame Relay, ATM, ISDN, OC-3, ADSL, etc. - It has a higher range than Local Area Network (LAN).

-4) WAN:

-- A Wide Area Network is a network that extends over a large geographical area such as states or countries. - A Wide Area Network is quite bigger network than then LAN.

-- A Wide Area Network is not limited to a single location, but it spans over a large geographical area through a telephone line, fiber optic cable or satellite links. - The internet is one of the biggest WAN in the world. - A Wide Area Network is widely used in the flied of Business, government, and education.